 Majority of population does not know what the pelvic floor is.
 While others who are aware have never stopped to think if everything works well in that area.

-It is essential to remember that everyone can benefit from doing pelvic floor exercises.
+It is essential to remember that everyone can benefit from doing pelvic floor exercises as a preventative measure.

 There is extensive scientific evidence that supports the effectiveness of pelvic floor exercises, when done properly.